naugtur/js-training-examples/websec101/csp/README.md

 ## 1. Gentle rollout of CSP

+Go through the procedure of rolling out a CSP.
+Start with `default-src 'none'`, add reporting and then open it up based on reports

-Without reading any code in `/public` open the main page to see how it works and then roll out a CSP without breaking anything.
+Without reading any code in `/public` open the main page to see how it works and then roll out a CSP without breaking the script that displays the cat picture.
 Iterate on the policy and look at the reports logged by the server.

 ## 2. More precise CSP